pedrottimark/ts-weeks-2018/a-1/README.md

 For our next **practice**, create a `src/07b-pure-function.spec.js` file:

-* in pairs, write a `describe` block with 3 tests for `isCompleted` function
+* in pairs, write a `describe` block with 3 tests for `toggleCompleted` function
-* change roles, and the write another `describe` block with 3 tests for `isUncompleted` function
+* change roles, and the write another `describe` block with 3 tests for `toggleUncompleted` function

 ## Object.assign